gregchu/python-serializers/README.md

 The API is heavily based off of the existing Java API of [Confluent schema registry](https://github.com/confluentinc/schema-registry).

-The serializers/deserializers use [fastavro](https://github.com/tebeka/fastavro) for reading and writing.
+The serializers/deserializers use [fastavro](https://github.com/tebeka/fastavro) for reading and writing by default.
+When one does not want to use `fastavro`, it can be disabled by providing `fast_avro=False` to the `MessageSerializer` constructor and Apache Avro's `avro` package will be used instead.

 # Installation